heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 # Intro

+## Goals

+- Orientation about the industry
+- Perception of content marketing in the general public and in the marketing industry
+- Agencies, players, awards etc.
+- Literature and other sources of information

+##

+- Reflection of the role of content marketers
+- Content marketing and content strategy
+- Content marketing and sustainability

+## Follow-ups

+- 2nd presence week
+- Berlin excursion
+- Feasability study and master thesis

+## Groups to be formed

+- C3 (and comparable agencies)
+- Crispy Content / Methodic content marketing
+- Facebook: Content marketing, advertising and the public discourse
+- Mozilla: Content marketing for non profits
+- Digitale Gesellschaft/re:publica: Content marketing and privacy issues

 ## Agenda

-- 9:00-9:30 Intro, formation of groups
+- 9:00-9:30 Intro
 - 9:30-10:30 Presentation
 - 10:45-11:45 1.
 Group session: Best practices, questions
 - 11:45-12:30 Sources of information
-- 13:30-14:30: Content marketing and contents strategy: Content efficiency and content standards
+- 13:30-14:30 Content marketing and content strategy
-- 14:30 - 15.30: 2. group session: tasks and 1st steps for the preparation of the excursion to Berlin
+- 14:30-15.30 2. group session: Preparation of next steps
 - 15:45-17:00 Content marketing und planetary boundaries